django-tinytools/django-tinywiki/django_tinywiki/builtin_wiki_pages/en.settings.md

 #### TINYWIKI_VERSION

-This is a read only settings giving the current version of *django-tinywiki*.
+This is a read only settings giving the current version as a string of *django-tinywiki*.

 ### Application Settings